Using Virtual Documents in Productions

 is a set of descriptions that represent a specific EDI standard or an XML schema.
 A schema definition is an InterSystems IRIS concept, not to be confused with other concepts such as a database schema or XML schema.
 It is, however, based on

 the corresponding EDI or XML schema.

-Schema definitions are specific to a given production-enabled namespace and are stored in the InterSystems IRIS database for that namespace.
+Schema definitions are specific to a given interoperability-enabled namespace and are stored in the InterSystems IRIS database for that namespace.

 Each schema definition provides InterSystems IRIS with a complete view of an EDI standard (or of an XML schema).
 There is one schema definition for X12, for example.
 In practical terms, a schema definition may contain only a subset of the standard in question; this depends on how the corresponding EDI schema was imported into InterSystems IRIS.

 In a schema definition, a schema category

 is a grouping convention.
 Each schema definition contains one or more schema categories.